 “If you were to own only one bike, chances are you’d want it to be a gravel bike”

 “Going faster, further and deeper into the unknown is made easier with a bit of bike specialisation,” says Callum Nicklin, brand manager of Mason Cycles.
 “An adventure bike should allow you to cover ground quickly, both on and off-road, while still being comfortable enough to ride all day.”

 If you were to own only one bike, chances are you’d want it to be a gravel bike.
 These drop-handlebar, knobbly-tyred machines are capable and versatile.
 We’re going to take a closer look at what makes a gravel bike and why they’re ideal for bikepacking.
-We’ll then showcase three of our favourite machines.
+We’ll then showcase some of our favourite machines.

 Gravel bikes are typically made from aluminium, steel or carbon fibre.
 Some exotic – and expensive – titanium frames are also available too.
 While carbon fibre is the go-to material for many high-end bikes, aluminium is ideal for gravel and bikepacking thanks to its durability and affordability.

 One brand’s definition of a gravel bike can vary significantly from another’s.
 Some lean more heavily towards the road, others are akin to the fully-rigid mountain bikes of old.
 But understanding the key features of an adventure-ready machine will help you pick the right bike for your style of riding.